 The real problem is that nefarious manipulators of cultural narratives know this, and much more besides regarding the tendencies and behaviour-patterns of human beings, and use that knowledge to manipulate The Herd to great effect.

 “The conscious and intelligent manipulation of the organised habits and opinions of the masses is an important element in democratic society.
 Those who manipulate this unseen mechanism of society constitute an invisible government which is the true ruling power.”
 (6)

 Identity politics fractionates populations by creating more points of division, and accentuates the will to tribalism by reenforcing the categorical distinctions over time.
 The factions are then coerced by the politicisation of their perceived interests.
-While their abstract group identity is used as a leash by which their are lead around by those with the means to influence the cultural narratives to which the population is exposed.
+While their abstract group identity is used as a leash by which they are lead around by those with the means to influence the cultural narratives to which the population is exposed.

-People allow themselves to be pigeonholed because it gives them a sense of belonging, and a means of influencing power.
+People allow themselves to be pigeonholed because it gives them a sense of belonging, and a means of exercising power.
 There is power in numbers, and in unity.
 ‘Minorities’ form voting blocks and wield political influence to their own benefit, and are in-turn used by the political players they appeal to.
 They often live in their own communities, and often do not want to assimilate.
 This level of fractionation is a threat to the socio-economic framework of the Western nations subject to the current mass-immigration paradigm.

-The Destruction of Western Culture
+The Destruction of Western Civilisation